 Create buckets –> Sort profiles –> Add them to the buckets

 What this means that buckets accommodate profiles.
 The focus is on buckets and the profiles just crowd in.
 But ideally, it should be other way round – the focus should be on the profiles and not the circles and the lists.
-The entire purpose of these categorisation is to selectively share with the required profiles or follow their feeds.
-Essentially this means that we need to filter and sort the profiles, and sorting doesn’t need compartmentalisation.
+The entire purpose of these categorization is to selectively share with the required profiles or follow their feeds.
+Essentially this means that we need to filter and sort the profiles, and sorting doesn’t need compartmentalization.
 All it requires it attaching required attributes to the required profiles.
-In this way the profiles remain at the centre of things and these filters are in the form of tags and labels that helps to identify the similar ones.
+In this way the profiles remain at the center of things and these filters are in the form of tags and labels that helps to identify the similar ones.

 How is tagging different from the bucket approach?

 One primary difference is the fact that lists and circles are confining profiles in a predefined limited niche, where as tagging is attaching attributes to profiles with any constrained.
 Essentially if you consider lists and circles as form of tags, it is fine and functions perfectly the same way as you would want them to as long as sharing and following remains a surface level activity.
-But think of it this way, when I have two buckets (lists or circles), say profiles categorised on city, such as Mumbai, and the other bucket based on the kind of activity, say trekking.
+But think of it this way, when I have two buckets (lists or circles), say profiles categorized on city, such as Mumbai, and the other bucket based on the kind of activity, say trekking.
 So as long as my requirements remains sharing or following either one of these buckets, this system works perfectly fine.